tmhn/Sparta/node/7-forms-method-override/README.md

 * Created the NEW/CREATE and EDIT/UPDATE routes
 * Saw the patterns for creating and updating data
 * Saw how to use method override to make up for Verbs missing from forms
+* Implemented a delete route using a form